 This is a guest post from Sabrina Bos of Backpacking Like a Boss

 Disclosure: This A Day in Sintra travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Sintra is a mystical part of Portugal.
 It’s what you dreamt your own kingdom would look like when you were a kid, a place of cobbled streets, lush forests, magical castles, royal villas and beautiful gardens.
 Only 12 kilometers (7.5 miles) from the coast and surrounded by hills, you can easily see the architecture and style of Sintra was all about love and romanticism.